KankakeeCommunityCollege/recover-newsroom/_posts/2024-12-04-book-buyback-dec-5-12.md

 video_link: https://youtu.be/4d2LkGjg5bM
 press_release: false
 ---
-The Hammes Bookstore will purchasing used books from KCC students Dec.
+The Hammes Bookstore will purchase used books from KCC students Dec.
 5 to Dec.
 12.

 Cash will be given on the spot for eligible titles!

 Student ID is required.

+The Hammes Bookstore is on the first floor of the Riverfront Campus in Kankakee.